Mike González (catcher): After 1946: 'Ineligible' to return to U.S. organized baseball

 During the 1946 season, the Mexican League, then an insurgent circuit outside the control of "organized baseball", raided Major League teams — notably the Cardinals, Giants and Brooklyn Dodgers — for playing talent, signing Max Lanier, Lou Klein and Fred Martin away from the Cardinals alone.
 Commissioner of Baseball Happy Chandler responded by banning the "jumping" players for five years, and ruling that any player who competed with or against the jumpers, and any team that employed those banned players, would also lose their professional baseball eligibility.

 However, the 1946–47 Cuban Winter League, including González' Habana club, hired some of the banned players in defiance of Chandler's edict, and González resigned from the champion Cardinals' coaching staff to protest the ban.
 He was simultaneously ruled ineligible from working in U.S. professional baseball.
 Chandler's ruling was sharply criticized by the Cuban media — while Martin was a star pitcher for Habana in 1946–47.
 Although Cuban winter league and U.S. baseball officials eventually reached a compromise, and the jumping players were reinstated in 1949, González never returned to the Cardinals or the U.S. Major or minor leagues.

 González made a brief fictional appearance in Ernest Hemingway's The Old Man and the Sea, when Hemingway writes "Who is the greatest manager, really, Luque or Mike González?."

 González retired as Habana's League manager after the 1952–53 season and in retirement remained in his native country.
 After the Cuban Revolution brought Fidel Castro to power in 1959, and the ensuing chill in relations between Cuba and the U.S., González was cut off from his old friends and associates in American baseball.
+He was severely affected by the loss of income after professional baseball was abolished in Cuba in 1961, which forced the dissolution of the Habana Reds.
+However, he chose to remain in the country, and even made a public appearance at the unveiling of Havana's renovated Gran Stadium (renamed the Estadio Latinoamericano) at the opening of the 1971 Amateur World Series.

 He died in Havana at age 86 in 1977.